 Emergency funds can be the foundation of your future financial security.
 Often, someone can have something unexpected happen in life, whether you blow a head gasket, your furnace dies, or a pandemic stimies your income.
 These unforeseen events can force even diligent savers to rely on credit or loans.
 While the event itself might be a one-time scenario, the impact on your finances can have lasting effects for months or even years.
 Emergency savings help immensely to keep you from digging deeper into a money hole.

-For a smart way to start building your safety net, check out our I Can Save account, which offers a generous APY interest rate on balances up to $1,000.
-For more tips on how to start a savings habit, check out these tips here.
+For a smart way to start building your safety net, check out our I Can Save account.

 Pay Off Debt